 If you think you may have impetigo, you should speak to a doctor to get treatment.
-At Push Doctor, you can speak to a GP through a face-to-face video consultation, from 6am – 11pm, 7 days a week.
+At Push Doctor, you can speak to a GP through a face-to-face video consultation.
 They’ll listen to you to get a good understanding of your symptoms, and take a look at the affected area to give you a diagnosis.

 Impetigo can often occur at the site of a break in the skin, such as an insect bite, scratch cut, or at the site of another skin condition, such as eczema, so you should let the doctor know if anything like this affects you.